-3. Average net profit of the Company for last three financial years: ₹ 19,607.25 Lacs

-4. Prescribed CSR Expenditure (two percent of the amount as in item 3 above): ₹ 392 Lacs

-5. Details of CSR spent during the financial year:

-- a) Total amount to be spent for the financial year: ₹ 392 Lacs - b) Amount unspent, if any: ₹ 224.14 Lacs - c) Manner in which the amount spent during the financial year is detailed below:
+- Average net profit of the Company for last three financial years: ₹ 19,607.25 Lacs 3. - Prescribed CSR Expenditure (two percent of the amount as in item 3 above): ₹ 392 Lacs 4. - Details of CSR spent during the financial year: - a) Total amount to be spent for the financial year: ₹ 392 Lacs - b) Amount unspent, if any: ₹ 224.14 Lacs - c) Manner in which the amount spent during the financial year is detailed below:

-Sr. No. CSR project or Activity Identified Sector in which the Project is covered Project or programs Amount outlay (budget) outlay projects or programs Cumulative expenditure for upto the Amount spent: Direct or through implementing Agency Local Area or other State or District where Project or Programs was undertaken project or program wise Direct Expenditure on project Overheads reporting period 1.
+Sr. No. CSR project or Activity Identified Sector in which the Project is covered Projec Project or programs Amount sp projects or during the programs Cumulative expenditure for upto the Direct or through Local Area or other State or District where Project or Programs was undertaken ect program Expenditure on project Overheads reporting period 1.
 Dairy Development Animal Welfare Taloja Maharashtra 83.51 31.61 1.73 63.35 Implementing Agency -Ishanya Foundation.
 2. Establishment of Private Industrial Training Institute / Contribution for promotion of education Employment Enhancing Vocational Skills especially among Women & Children.
 Taloja Maharashtra 23.61 6.86 0.28 7.14 Implementing Agency -Ishanya Foundation/ Direct 3.
 Horticulture Development / Contribution for environmental protection Ensuring Environmental sustainability,Ecological Balance,Protection of Flora fauna Taloja Maharashtra 63.80 41.58 1.44 60.36 Implementing Agency -Ishanya Foundation/ Direct 4.
 Vocational Skill Development, Health & Education Project.
 Vocational training Courses For woman/ Men Pune/ Taloja Maharashtra 117.41 39.19 1.95 67.62 Implementing Agency -Ishanya Foundation 5.
 Ishanya Restoration and Exhibition of Art, Culture & Handicrafts / Contribution for promotion of art & culture Promotional and developments of Traditional Arts and Handicrafts Pune Maharashtra 39.73 10.54 0.05 12.51 Implementing Agency -Ishanya Foundation/ Direct 6.
 Livelihood Enhancement through Enterpreneurship Development Livelihood enhancemenments through Enterpreneurship Pune Maharashtra 46.95 24.72 1.81 33.57 Implementing Agency -Ishanya Foundation

-Sr. No. CSR project or Activity Identified Sector in which the Project is covered Project or programs Amount outlay (budget) Amount spent on the projects or programs during the FY 2015-16 Cumulative expenditure for upto the Amount spent: Direct or through implementing Agency Local Area or other State or District where Project or Programs was undertaken project or program wise Direct Expenditure on project Overheads reporting period 7.
-Community Development 97.69 - - - Implementing Agency -Ishanya Foundation 8.
-Promotion of Road Safety Promoting Education & Vocational Skills Taloja Maharashtra 2.00 - - 0.20 Implementing Agency -Ishanya Foundation 9.
+Sr. No. CSR project or Activity Identified Sector in which the Project is covered Projec t or programs Amount outlay (budget) Amount sp projects or during the programs Cumulative expenditure for upto the Amount spent: Direct or through implementing Agency Local Area or other State or District where Project or Programs was undertaken project or program wise Direct Expenditure on project Overheads reporting period 7.
+Community Development 97.69 Implementing Agency -Ishanya Foundation 8.
+Promotion of Road Safety Promoting Education & Vocational Skills Taloja Maharashtra 2.00 0.20 Implementing Agency -Ishanya Foundation 9.
 Contribution for medical assistance and for draught relief Eradication of hunger, poverty and malnutrition, promoting healthcare Other Maharashtra - 6.10 6.10 Direct Total 474.70 160.60 7.26 250.86

-6. In case the Company has failed to spend the two per cent of the average net profit of the last three financial years or any part thereof, the Company shall provide the reasons for not spending the amount in its Board report.
+In case the Company has failed to spend the two per cent of the average net profit of the last three financial years or any part thereof, the Company shall provide the reasons for not spending the amount in its Board report.